azmy92/Reliable-UDP/README.md

 Client side
 -----
-To run the cient side you must first intialize its configuration file : client.in, example:
+To run the client side you must first intialize its configuration file : client.in, example:
 >21234

 >IMG_0050.jpg